omkarcloud/google-maps-scraper/README.md

 **1. For Windows:**
 - [Download the Windows Version](https://omkar-cloud.s3.amazonaws.com/GoogleMapsExtractor.exe)
+- Temporarily, You will encounter a blue popup stating that Windows Defender has prevented an app from an **unknown publisher** from starting.
+We aim to become a verified publisher by October 28, 2024 to resolve this.
+(Rest assured, the app is 100% safe and secure, with over 1,000 stars on GitHub and more than 500+ happy customers.)
+- You may also see a popup indicating that Windows Firewall has blocked some features of the app.
+Please click 'Allow Access' to continue.

 **2. For Mac:**
 - [Download the Mac Version](https://omkar-cloud.s3.amazonaws.com/GoogleMapsExtractor.dmg)
+- Our Mac version is signed and notarized by Apple, so you can install it without facing any issues.

 **3. For Ubuntu/Debian:**
 - For Most Desktop Users: [Download .deb](https://omkar-cloud.s3.amazonaws.com/GoogleMapsExtractor-amd64.deb)